genjax-dev/genjax-chi/README.md

 - The _address syntax_ `"p"` and `"v"` denotes _the random variables_ in the program.
 Here, there are two: a random variable representing a draw from a prior over the probability of success `p` and a random variable for a Bernoulli trial `v`.

-- We will observe a coin flip `obs` - in this model, we can exactly compute the conditional distribution of `p` given `v = obs` using an analytic property called conjugacy.
+- We will observe a coin flip `obs` - in this model, we can exactly compute the mean of the conditional distribution of `p` given `v = obs` using an analytic property called conjugacy.

 ```python
 α, β = 1.0, 1.0